Top 100 Best Series On Disney+ (Australia/New Zealand)

 25) Big Shot

 After getting ousted from the NCAA, a men’s basketball coach is given a chance for redemption with a coaching position at an elite private high school.
 He soon learns that the teenage players require empathy and vulnerability — foreign concepts for the stoic Coach Korn (John Stamos).
 By learning how to connect with his players, Marvyn starts to grow into the person he’s always hoped to be.
 The girls learn to take themselves more seriously, finding their footing both on and oﬀ the court.
-This is an underrated series and the entire series is now available on Disney+.
+This is an underrated series and both seasons are available on Disney+.

 Genius is a show that explores the turbulent journey of some great geniuses.
 Season one tells the story of the great scientist, Albert Einstein.
 While the second season tells the life story of the artist Picasso.
 The third season tells the life story of singer Aretha Franklin and is exclusive to Disney+.